-The Gas Monitor 1A2 with DSI is a two channel gas monitoring system incorporating state of the art sensing technology using micro-controller based design to provide continuous, reliable surveillance of surrounding air for traces of hazardous gases (listed in Section 2).
-The DSI (Dual Sensor Interface) permits three choices for the two channel inputs including:
+The Gas Monitor 1A1 with DSI is a one channel gas monitoring system incorporating state of the art sensing technology using micro-controller based design to provide continuous, reliable surveillance of surrounding air for traces of hazardous gases (listed in Section 2).
+The DSI (Dual Sensor Interface) permits three choices for the one channel input including:

-- Up to two 4-20mA transmitter inputs
+- A 4-20mA transmitter input

-- Up to two on-board electrochemical sensors
+- An on-board electrochemical sensor

-- Two sensor module inputs for either Voltage Mode or Current Mode Sensor Modules.
+- A sensor module input for either Voltage Mode or Current Mode Sensor Modules.
+(Multidrop)

-On board electrochemical sensors are employed where local monitoring at the monitor is sufficient.
-The 4-20mA transmitters are used to monitor gases in up to two remote locations.
-Eight sensor modules can be daisy chained per each of the two channel inputs allowing larger areas or zones to be effectively monitored.
+An on board electrochemical sensor is employed where local monitoring at the monitor is sufficient.
+A 4-20mA transmitter is used to monitor gas in a remote location.
+Eight sensor modules can be daisy chained for the one channel input allowing larger area or zone to be effectively monitored.
 The monitor comes with the following features, see Figure 3-1 and Figure 3-2.